uixPhuke/javascript-menu/Coding question/Modal Dialog and Timer/README.md

 left: 0;
 ```

-So it covers the entire screen.
+Therefore it covers the entire screen.

 ### `background`